kitschpatrol/Cinder-Pango/readme.md

 ##TODO

+- Nicer, more Cinder-esque API.
+- Try blitting glyphs directly into a surface or texture by passing a reference to to the pixel data to `cairo_image_surface_create_for_data` instead of creating a new one via `cairo_image_surface_create`.
+- Figure out why some fonts don't load correctly on Mac + CoreText.
 - Use the Cinder Cairo block instead of including Cairo.
 - 32 bit Windows support.
 (Some issue with the GTK DLLs.)
-- Nicer, more Cinder-esque API.